ParthaPRay/Flask-Builtin-WSGI-uWSGI-Ollama-RaspberryPi-API/README.md

 python3 flask_builtin_v1.py
 ```

-The server must be running and should show below:
+The server must be running and should show below (if model changes then model size can be changed):

 ```
 Model loaded successfully